-Listeria can cause serious and sometimes fatal infections in young children, frail or elderly people and others with weakened immune systems.
+Listeria can cause serious -- and sometimes fatal -- infections.
 Although healthy individuals may suffer only short-term symptoms such as high fever, severe headache, stiffness, nausea, abdominal pain and diarrhea, Listeria infection can cause miscarriages and stillbirths among pregnant women.

 No illnesses have been reported.

 “The potential for contamination was noted after routine industry testing revealed the presence of Listeria monocytogenes in only a few ice cream bar samples of many tested,” the company says.
 “The expansion of the recall is out of precaution for consumer health and food safety after a few additional samples tested positive for the presence of Listeria monocytogenes.”